Small gift shop interior design ideas for creating a memorable retail experience

 Keep shelving units and fixtures low to maintain open sight lines through the store.
 Customers should be able to see most of the space from the entrance, making it feel airy and welcoming despite its size.

-Create an ever-changing focal point by rotating featured products or themes at the entrance or checkout area.
-Change it weekly or monthly to keep local customers coming back to see what's new.
+Create a rotating focal point near the entrance or checkout area.
+Change it weekly or monthly so local customers notice something new each visit.

 Highlight seasonal items, bestsellers, or locally made treasures for a personal touch.